JuggerGrimrod/hello-world/README.md

-# YE AULD OBLIGATORY 'hello-world' TUT
+# YE AULD OBLIGATORY 'hello-world' REPO
-First Git repository, for testing purposes only.
+First Git repository, for amusement and posterity only.

-# Jugger Grimrod's README.md file v1.0
+# Jugger Grimrod's 'hello world' README.md file v1.0

-Our repository will contain a few useful bootstrap development workarounds, and some other nifty UI components.
+Jugger's Git repositories will minimally contain some useful bootstrap development workarounds, an ajax/js/php contact form, and some other nifty UI components.

 ### Free to all.